Why Curb Appeal Matters

 1. Pride of Ownership

-Curb appeal refers to the visual impression passersby receive of your home from the street.
+Curb appeal refers to the visual impression passersby receive of your property from streetside.
 And for you as a property owner, this is part of what makes your house feel like home.
 When you come back after a hard day at work, a residence with plenty of curb appeal – a trim yet cozy appearance and careful landscaping – will lift your spirits and give you a warm sense of pride.

-Curb appeal is not just about appearances, though.
+Curb appeal is not just about good looks.
 The beauty of nicely painted walls or newly replaced windows is definitely more than skin deep.
-Attention to this type of home care is important in maintaining your property and providing adequate protection from the elements for your house and belongings.
+Attention to this type of care is important in maintaining your property and providing adequate protection from the elements for your house and belongings.
 Winters in a place like Minnesota are hard on your home; a well maintained Minneapolis roof is essential.

-Neatly trimmed shrubbery and a good looking fence also do double duty; they’ll enhance your home’s appearance while discouraging potential vandals or burglars.
-Repairs to your steps and walkway will help guarantee the safety of your family and visitors.
+Neatly trimmed shrubbery and a good looking fence do double duty, too; they’ll enhance your home’s appearance while discouraging potential vandals or burglars.
+Repairs to the steps and walkway will help guarantee the safety of your family and visitors.
 Last but not least, an entryway free of clutter, marked with readily visible house numbers, could be a lifesaver in a scenario where ambulance personnel or firefighters need immediate access.

 4. Social Relations